libretro/docs/docs/library/beetle_psx.md

 !!! attention
 	Adding multi-track games to a RetroArch playlist is recommended.
 (Manually add an entry a playlist that points to `foo.m3u`)

+#### Swapping disks

+Swapping disks follows this procedure

+1. Open tray (Disk Cycle Tray Status)

+2. Change the Disk Index to the disk you want to swap to.

+3. Close tray (Disk Cycle Tray Status)

+4. Return to the game and wait a few seconds to let it take effect

 ### Compressed content

 Alternatively to using cue sheets with .bin/.iso files, you can convert your games to .pbp (Playstation Portable update file) or .chd (MAME Compressed Hunks of Data) to reduce file sizes and neaten up your game folder.